APachecoDiSanti/udemy-docker-kubernetes/README.md

 - `docker volume inspect <volume>` - Show information about `<volume>`. `<volume>` can be either an ID or a name.
 - `docker volume create <volume>` - Create a named volume manually.  `<volume>` is the name you will give the volume.
 - `docker volume prune` - Delete all unused anonymous and named volumes.

+## Docker Compose

+Use a single `docker-compose.yaml` file to specify the configuration of all services needed in a single/multi container application.

+### Commands

+All commands will look for `docker-compose.yaml` in the working directory and use its configuration to run the commands.

+- `docker-compose up` -  Will create and run all the containers.
+- `docker-compose down` - Will stop and remove all the containers.
+- `docker-compose build` Will build all the images for the services.

+#### docker-compose up options
+- `--build` - Force building the images of the containers before creating them and running them.
+- `-d` - Use detached mode.
+No logs will be printed to standard output and the same terminal may be used for following commands.

+### Root fields
+- `version: "<version>"` - Version of docker compose specification, only informative.
+A string, must be between quotes.
+- `services:` - All services names should be defined here as sub-fields with their respective configuration.
+E.g.: `service-name:`.
+- `volumes:` - All NAMED volumes being used by services should be defined here as sub-fields.
+E.g.: `database:`.

+### Services fields
+- `image: <image_name>` - The name of the image that will be downloaded to create this service's container.
+- `volumes:` - List of all volumes used by this service (all type of volumes).
+The bind volumes may use relative paths instead of absolute ones.
+- `env_file:` - List of paths to environment files with `key=value` lines defining the environment variables to use in this service.
+- `build: <directory>` - Specifies the directory containing the `Dockerfile` that will be used to build the image for this service.
+- `ports:` - List of `"host_port:container_port"` string pairs.
+It will be used to map host ports to their respective container ports.
+- `depends_on:` - List of service names that must be up and running before starting to create the container for this service.
+This is also used to stop services while respecting the dependencies between them.
+- `stdin_open: true` - Interactive mode (standard input).
+- `tty: true` - Attach a terminal to the running service.
+- `container_name: <name>` - Specify a static name for the container of this service.
+If not specified, the container's name will be `<directory>_<service>_<inc>` using the `docker-compose.yaml` directory and an incremental number.